Regulated product stewardship

 See TechCollect NZ for further information.

-We plan to consult on regulations to support e-waste in 2024.
+Subject to Cabinet approval, we plan to consult on regulations to support e-waste product stewardship in 2025.

 Plastic packaging